 Mentorship Access Guidance In College exists to increase the graduation rates among students who have experienced foster care or homelessness by removing barriers that interfere with academic success and the process of becoming an interdependent adult.

-70% of young people who spent time in foster care plan on going to college.
-However, the experience of foster care and homelessness can make it exceedingly difficult for students to be successful on campus.
-Because of this, only about 3%of students from foster care complete a Bachelor’s degree by the time they turn 26 compared to 24% of the general population (Courtney et al, 2011).
+While 70% of young people who spent time in foster care plan on going to college, the experience of foster care and homelessness can make it exceedingly difficult for students to be successful on campus.
+Because of this, only about 3% of students from foster care complete a bachelor’s degree by the time they turn 26 compared to 24% of the general population (Courtney et al, 2011).

 Some of the most common barriers these students face are: